 It’s your legal responsibility to pay rent to the Landlord in advance.
 Payments must reach us on or before the due date and include your three digit bank code.
-Harcourts Copper Triangle Rentals does not collect rent in cash in a the office.
+Harcourts Copper Triangle Rentals does not collect rent in cash at the office.
 Rent must be paid into our nominated trust account.
 If you have difficulty paying rent, please notify your Property Manager as soon as possible.
 If you fall into rent arrears, we are obligated to follow the procedures outlined in the Residential Tenancies Act to collect the rent on behalf of the landlord.

 An ingoing inspection report is used to determine the condition of a property at the commencement of a tenancy.
 The report also ensures that a tenant is not held responsible for any damage at the end of a tenancy.
 You are asked to comment and provide additional notes, sign and return the document to our office within two weeks.
 The document will be filed with your Tenancy Agreement and can be used as evidence of the property condition at the commencement of a tenancy.
 Routine Inspections are made at regular intervals.
 We carry out these inspections to advise the landlord of the condition and care of their property and what, if any, maintenance is required.
 This is also a great opportunity for you to note any maintenance required at the property.
 Photos may be taken during the inspection.

 Repairs and Maintenance via Maintenance Manager